-- If you’ve understood what the substance is doing *for* you, it becomes easier to fulfil this need in other, healthier ways, and plan this in aftercare planning.
+- As long as you’ve accepted what the substance is doing for you, you’ll find that it’s easier to fulfil your need for this in healthier ways, and you should plan for this accordingly.

-If, following treatment, you relapse the likely explanations are:
+If, following detox and rehab, you relapse the likely explanations are:

 (i) You didn't follow through actively, on your relapse prevention plan, compiled during treatment.